 Buckley Wildlife Sanctuary

 Bordered by a Kentucky River gorge in Woodford County, this preserve includes loop trails ranging from 0.25 to 2.5 miles long.
-The sanctuary is located on Germany Rd., 6 miles off US 60 West between Versailles and Frankfort.
-(859) 873-3271.
+This preserve is dedicated to its birds, wildlife, and habitats, all of which you're sure to enjoy while there!

 Berea College Forest

 Off Ky.
 21, three miles east of Berea in Madison County, this is the location of the Kentucky Guild of Artists and Craftsmen's craft fair.
-But it's also a scenic and quiet place for a day hike, with eight miles of trails of varying lengths.
-(800) 598-5263.
+But Berea is also a scenic and quiet place for a day hike at the Pinnacles, where the Appalachian Mountains meet the Bluegrass.
+With eight miles of trails of varying lengths, enjoy a day overlooking the city and valley that surrounds it.

 Quiet Trails Nature Preserve

-Located off Pugh's Ferry Rd. in Harrison County, this 170-acre preserve includes about thee miles of walking trails.
+Located off Pugh's Ferry Rd. in Harrison County, this 170-acre preserve includes about three miles of walking trails.
 Two trails lead to the riffle area of the main Licking River, where you'll see more than 20 species of freshwater mussels, over 100 different species of native trees and 130 species of birds.
-Take US 27 ten miles north of Cynthiana.
-Turn right onto 1284 to Sunrise.
-The nature preserve is 1 1/2 miles on the right at 1755 Pugh's Ferry Road.
-(502) 573-2886.

 Between Elkhorn Creek and the Kentucky River there’s a multitude of ways to have fun on the water.
 Rent a canoe, kayak or raft at Canoe Kentucky.
 You can even take a bourbon boat tour to learn about the Kentucky River’s pivotal role in the bourbon industry.